wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/assets/issue.md

 # How to Create and Manage Your Own Token

 One of the key benefits of the Waves platform is the simplicity of issuing tokens.
-To launch your own token, you don't have to write a smart contract – just create an issue transaction and put it to the blockchain.
+To launch your own token, you don't have to write a smart contract – just create issue transaction and send it to the blockchain.
 The only threshold for the issuer is to pay a fee: 1 WAVES for reqular token (asset) or 0.001 for non-fungible token (NFT).

 New tokens are immediately available: